-Remember when not tucked shirt or rolled up sleeve punishment; well, here is a same case too.
+Remember when not tucked shirt or rolled up sleeve punishment; well, here is the same case too.
 Only here, it won’t be a punishment, you will lose the job.
-Interview is a serious affair and you need to act like it actually is.
+An interview is a serious affair and you need to act like it actually is.
 Be well dressed and never forget to tuck your shirt in and never roll your sleeves up, keep them nicely buttoned, and cufflinks can be an add on.

 15. What to never wear?

-Women should never wear: deep v neck dress or shirt, sequin shirts and dresses, miniskirts, large jewelry pieces, too much accessories, platforms, stilettos, pumps, tote bags.
-And men should never wear: character ties, formal shorts, trendy shirts, powder blue suits.
+Women should never wear deep v neck dress or shirt, sequin shirts, and dresses, miniskirts, large jewelry pieces, too many accessories, platforms, stilettos, pumps, tote bags.
+And men should never wear character ties, formal shorts, trendy shirts, powder blue suits.

 16. Talk to the experts:

-If you are a first timer and it is too difficult to pick one, you can also hire a professional or search online.
-There are many expert advises when it comes to dressing for interviews, from trench dress to the wide legged pants; you get to weigh all your options.
-So, you can talk, consult and then shop; it will bring you more confidence, since now you have pitched in with the expertise.
+If you are a first-timer and it is too difficult to pick one, you can also hire a professional or search online.
+There are many experts advises when it comes to dressing for interviews, from trench dress to the wide-legged pants; you get to weigh all your options.
+So, you can talk, consult and then shop; it will bring you more confidence since now you have pitched in with the expertise.

 17. The color game:

-Sometime even monochrome can come out as a bold and impressive statement.
+Sometimes even monochrome can come out as a bold and impressive statement.
 Too much black can be depressing, whereas too much color can be too eye-catching.
 Color is the real trick.
-The most recommended colors are the neutral tones.
-Blues and grays are also preferred by the experts.
+The most recommended colors are neutral tones.
+Blues and grays are also preferred by experts.
 Wear any color, just be confident and ace it.

 Winter or summer or rains, what season is it?
 This is the main question.
 Look out the window and check the weather, so that you can decide the clothing accordingly.
-You have to carry an umbrella if it’s going to rain; or you will need a trench coat if it is winters.
-So, even the seasons play important role in deciding your formal dress for interview.
+You have to carry an umbrella if it’s going to rain, or you will need a trench coat if it is winter.
+So, even the seasons play important role in deciding your formal dress for the interview.

 19. Don’t wear shades: